This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 - Crêpes: Thin, warm, and stuffed with Nutella or cinnamon sugar.
 They felt like a hug in food form.

-The hardest part?
+The worst thing about the food at the Christmas markets?
 Being solo.
 I couldn’t share food with anyone, and with so many amazing options, it was impossible to try everything.
-Market snacks are generous, which is great—unless you want to eat everything in sight (like me).
+Portions are generous, which is great—unless you want to eat everything in sight (like me).

 Glühwein…or not!

-Let’s talk about the star of the show: Glühwein.
-This warm, spiced mulled wine is Christmas in a cup.
-Made with red or white wine, it’s infused with cinnamon, cloves, star anise, and citrus, and it’s served hot to keep you cozy.
+Christmas markets all over Europe serve Gluhwein.
+If you’ve not heard of it before, Glühwein is a warm, spiced mulled wine that’s made with red or white wine, infused with cinnamon, cloves, star anise, and citrus, and is served hot to keep you cozy.

 The best part is the collectible mugs.
 Every market has its own unique design, and when you order, you pay a small deposit (Pfand) for the mug.
 You can return it for a refund or keep it as a souvenir—I, of course, kept a few.

-If you’re feeling adventurous, you can refill your mug at any Glühwein stall in the market, so you don’t need to collect a new one each time.
+You can also refill your mug at any Glühwein stall in the market, so you don’t need to collect a new mug each time.
 While red Glühwein is the classic, there are also white wine versions and non-alcoholic fruit punches if wine’s not your thing.

 Not a wine fan?
-I swapped my Glühwein for a rich, creamy hot chocolate on one chilly evening, and it was just as delightful.
+No worries.
+I went with a rich, creamy hot chocolate one chilly evening, and it was still served in a collectible mug!

 Travel Tips for Visiting Christmas Markets in Germany